AgeOfLearning/aofl/cli-tools/cli/README.md

 #### name
 Name can be used to specify the where we want to create the new component and it's name.
 The default value is the current working directory and it can be omitted.

 Consider `$ aofl g c js/my-component`.
-This will create a componont in the js directory relative to the current directory (`./js/my-component/{index.js, template.js, index.css}`).
+This will create a component in the js directory relative to the current directory (`./js/my-component/{index.js, template.js, index.css}`).
 I will create js if it doesn't already exist.

-The base name `my-component` is components tag name and also camelcased and used as the class name.
+The base name `my-component` is components tag name and also camelCased and used as the class name.

 Generated ./js/my-component/index.js file...
 ```javascript